Search

 post-title

-Prince’s research was focused on establishing financing models that could apply to Micro to Small Medium Enterprises (MSMEs) where they could not access loans from commercial banks.
-He saw that there was potential in his research and it could be turned into a viable business.
+Prince’s research was focused on establishing financing models that could apply to micro to small medium enterprises (MSMEs) which could not access loans from commercial banks.
+He saw that there was potential in his research to be turned into a viable business.
 However as a student he did not have the means.
-The major hurdle was raising the requisite capital of US$25 000 to get licensing as a micro-finance institution.
+The major hurdle was raising the requisite capital of US$30 000 to get licensing as a micro-finance institution.
 After completion of his degree programme, Prince went on to work at an information technology company in 2014.
-He left the job after a year because his dream from childhood had been to own a business.
+He left the job after a year to fulfil his childhood dream of owning his ownbusiness.

-In the following year Prince joined hands with Melody Mangwende a friend and former classmate to pursue his dream in the micro-finance sector.
-They started working with micro-finance institution as an agents to gain exposure and raise capital that they needed for their own business.
-Their responsibility was to seek MSMEs that were in need of financing then conduct all the due diligence for its qualification for financing.
-By the end of 2015 they had raised the adequate capital from the work they were doing coupled with further financing from investors who saw potential in their start-up.
+In the following year Prince joined hands with Melody Mangwende a friend and former classmate to pursue his business dream in the micro-finance sector.
+They started working with micro-finance institution as agents to gain exposure and raise capital that they needed.
+Their responsibility was to seek MSMEs that were in need of financing then conduct all the due diligence for their qualification for financing.
+By the end of 2015 they had raised adequate capital coupled with further financing from investors who saw potential in their startup.
 “We had to work very hard to raise the money.
 We also got individuals who believed in what we were aiming for so finally we were able to approach the Reserve Bank of Zimbabwe (RBZ) to get a license,” he said.

 When operations commenced at the end of 2015, their major clientele were micro businesses and informal traders.
 They were able to extend loans to the businesses without requesting them to bring significant collateral such as vehicles or title deeds.
-As the business has grown they have started extending financing to bigger Small to Medium Enterprises (SMEs) particularly those in the export trade.
+As the business grew, they started extending financing to bigger Small to Medium Enterpises particularly those in the export trade.
 Their business has different models that suit the different businesses they serve which minimises the risk of non-performing loans.
-Prince reveals that their business has a lot of risk but they focus on structuring their loans in a way that makes it easier for businesses to pay back.
+Prince reveals that their business has a lot of risk but their focus is minimising the risk by structuring their loans in a way that makes it easier for businesses to pay back.
 “Once you have extended a loan, there is risk of people not paying back.
-We try to package our loans to assist MSMEs and also encourage them not to borrow from multiple places,” he stated
+We try to package our loans to assist MSMEs and also encourage them not to borrow from multiple places,” he stated.

 Prince bemoans policy inconsistencies in the Zimbabwean financial sector as the major drawback to their business.
 In 2016 the country changed currency from the United States dollar to the local bond note resulting in all their banked balances turning to local currency.
 The business had financed some invoices and given out loans in foreign currency which now had to be paid back in local currency.
 He reveals that they were fortunate that about 40 percent of their loans had been to exporters who were faithful enough to pay back in foreign currency.
 The Zimbabwean economic landscape is also characterised by high inflation however, their business has managed to stay afloat.
-Prince marvels at the impact they have made by supporting small businesses where banks have deemed them too small or disregarded them to avoid high credit exposure.
+Prince marvels at the impact they have made by supporting small businesses which were deemed too small or disregarded by bigger financial institutions.

 Commenting on the level of competition in his sector Prince stated that the market was too vast to consider other players as competition.
 “We view other players as companies that are servicing markets that we are unable to cater for.
 Reports reveal that over 65 percent of the Zimbabwean population remains financially excluded so the market is not exhausted,” he stated.
 His advice to people who want to venture into business is for them to take the risk of starting even though it may be hard.
 He also advices entrepreneurs to surround themselves with good people who can push them to achieve their goals.
-Prince’s main inspiration is his wife, Tariro, who gives him the strength to wake up every morning and work as hard as he does.
-He is also inspired by Dr. Suketu Naik a business tycoon in Zimbabwe.
-He prescribes three books to other young aspiring entrepreneurs namely Think and Grow Rich by Napoleon Hill, Built to Last by James Collins and The Intelligent Investor by Benjamin Graham.
+Prince’s main inspiration is his wife who gives him the strength to wake up every morning and work as hard as he does.

 Social Media